 WHEREFORE, the Plaintiff demands judgment against Defendant, MAIF for $5,000.00 plus costs, pre-judgment interest, and post-judgment interest as this Court deems appropriate.

 1 South St, #2450

 Baltimore, MD 21202

 Attorney for the Plaintiff

-Note: In Maryland, if you are filing a no-fault PIP lawsuit, you are going to lose money.
+Note: In Maryland, if you are filing a no-fault PIP lawsuit, the lawyer will lose money because of the time and effort to bring a no-fault lawsuit.
 The juice is never worth the squeeze.
-But sometimes, when you are fighting for a client, you have to do what you have to do to be a zealous advocate for them.
+But sometimes, when you are fighting for a client, you have to do what you must to be a zealous advocate.